SantamariaLab/FO-PID-Controller-DBS/README.md

 #We suggest including the memo.m and the PID_PD.m to your path directory

-#The code was created by Antonio Coronel and Fidel Santamaria
+#All codes were created by Antonio Coronel and Fidel Santamaria

 #All right reserved